Location is an approximation

 Kyoto: ancient temples and Nijo Castle

-From Osaka, we head out on two excursions spending a day each in Nara and Kyoto.
-Kyoto was once the capital of Japan where ancient temples whisper tales of bygone eras.
+From Osaka, we head out to visit Kyoto, once the capital of Japan where ancient temples whisper tales of bygone eras.
 Here we visit the impressive Nijo Castle: a UNESCO World Heritage site that embodies the elegance and history of Japan.
 Built in the 17th century, the castle complex is a masterpiece of architecture and design, surrounded by stunning gardens.

 Carefully selected welcoming hotels

-In Tokyo and Osaka we have opted for international hotels which are located close to transport networks to give us easy access around the cities.
-In the middle of our trip, we hope to also spend one night in a ryokan style hotel when we visit the Fuji area.
-Our accommodation will be in three-star hotels, with breakfasts provided each day and evening meals on six days.
+In the cities we have opted for international hotels which are located close to transport networks to give us easy access around the cities.
+We also spend a night in the Fuji area.
+Our accommodation will be in three-star hotels, with breakfasts provided each day and evening meals on five days.

-On four evenings we have chosen not to include an evening meal, as eating out is a key part of Japanese culture.
+On the other evenings we have chosen not to include an evening meal, as eating out is a key part of Japanese culture.
 We can choose our own meal to experience the local cuisine.

 In the evenings we will meet together for a time of singing and a Bible talk.